hoangsvit/eplus.dev/cm7fz3ztk000009jjf6vk1vzy.md

 Click **Authorize** if the Cloud Shell authorization prompt appears.

-2. In the Cloud Console go to Artifact Registry &gt; Repositories and notice your newly created Maven repository named `container-dev-java-repo`.
+2. In the Cloud Console go to Artifact Registry > Repositories and notice your newly created Maven repository named `container-dev-java-repo`.
 If you click on it you can see that it's empty at the moment.

 3. Review the repo in the terminal:

 ```apache